danielcaldas/oldblog/_posts/2019-01-20-debugging-javascript-with-vscode.markdown

 ### Javascript debugger

-1. Install <a href="https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome" target="_blank" title="debug your javascript code in the chrome browser, or any other target that supports the chrome debugger protocol">Debugger for Chrome</a>.
+1. Install <a href="https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome" target="_blank" title="debug your javascript code in the Chrome browser, or any other target that supports the chrome debugger protocol">Debugger for Chrome</a>.
 2. On your root folder create a `.vscode` folder (it may already exist, in that case, jump this step).
 3. Create a `launch.json` file inside the `.vscode` directory with the following configuration or click on the gear icon in the debug tab on vscode:
 ```json